Kiki Passo Shows Off Killer Physique & Big Smile In Bright Orange Bikini

 Kiki Passo gave fans a look at her incredibly toned physique in her latest Instagram post on Sunday, February 7.
-The hot Brazilian model shared a series of sizzling snapshots that showed her posing outdoors while rocking a skimpy orange bikini that showcased her enviable curves and assets.
+The hot Brazilian model shared a series of sizzling snapshots which captured her posing outdoors while rocking a skimpy orange bikini that showcased her enviable assets.

 Kiki flaunted her curves in a tiny swimwear set.
-The top featured triangle cups that were cut so small.
-As a result, her sideboob was on display.
+The top featured triangle cups that were cut so small, plenty of sideboob was on display.
 The plunging neckline gave a nice view of her décolletage, and the snug fit made her cleavage pop.
-Tiny straps went over her neck for support, with an additional pair of strings tied around her back.
+Skinny straps went behind her neck for support, with an additional pair of strings tied around her back.

-She sported a pair of skimpy bottoms that boasted a low-cut waistline, highlighting her flat stomach and abs.
-The waistband had strings that were tied on the sides of her hips.
-The high leg cuts exposed plenty of skin around her groin area.
+She sported a pair of skimpy bottoms with a low-cut front, highlighting her flat stomach and abs.
+The waistband had strings tied on the sides of her hips.

 In the first snap, Kiki was seen kneeling on a cushioned sunbed at a resort in Florida.
 A striped towel was spread out on the lounger.
 Lush greenery and a cute signpost were seen behind her.
 According to the geotag, she was at The Standard Spa in Miami Beach.

-The babe posed sideways with her thighs spread.
-She leaned forward and tugged at her small, printed cover-up as she spread her arms.
-She closed her eyes and offered a big smile.
+The babe posed mostly in profile, as she leaned forward and spread her arms in a small, vibrantly colored cover-up.
+She closed her eyes and wore a big smile.

 The second pic showed Kiki in a similar stance.
-This time, her eyes were open, and she was staring at something that caught her interest while smiling.
-A swipe to the right featured the influencer posing with her back straightened.
-She let her arms hang on her side as she faced the camera and gave a closed-lip smile.
-In the last image, Kiki changed her posture.
-She leaned forward, squeezing her bust with her arms, and placed her left hand over the other.
+This time, her eyes were open, and she was staring at something out of frame, still grinning.
+A swipe to the right featured the influencer posing straight and tall.
+She let her arms rest at her side as she faced the camera and sported a closed-lip smile.
+In the last image, Kiki changed her pose.
+She leaned forward, squeezing her bust together with her arms, and placed her left hand over the other.

 In the caption, Kiki wrote a greeting for her fans.
 She also tagged the establishment where she got her lashes done in the picture.